defiprime/defiprime1/about.md

 ### Product Listing 101: definition of "the best DeFi Product"
 We are a _curated list_ of DeFi products, not aiming to list every existing product, but only the best ones.
 The product listing could be a subjective process, and not a substitute for professional advice and independent verification.

-* Are you feel comfortable to recommend this product to your IRL friends?
+* Do you feel comfortable to recommend this product to your IRL friends?
 * Live product functioning on mainnet (not coming soon, not testnet, not "please take a look at our whitepaper")
 * Visible product traction (not empty marketplace, not empty order book, etc).
 * Decentralized first.
-Label 'Region is not supported' it's a spit in the face of DeFi.
+Label 'Region is not supported' is a spit in the face of DeFi.
 Check our recent [twitter-poll](https://twitter.com/defiprime/status/1130890433821724672) with community sentiment on this matter.
 * No crypto tribalism and bias.
 Ethereum, Tron, EOS, Bitcoin and the rest of blockchains are equal as long as a DeFi product built on top of it is useful.
 * Lastly: no, you can’t buy a listing on Defiprime, don’t waste your time.